 - Binding Identity and Access Management roles to accounts.

-Registering clusters with Cloud Console
+Registering clusters with Google Cloud console

 Enabling Connect creates a Connect Agent in each user cluster.
 The Connect Agent is a Deployment that establishes a long-lived, encrypted connection from on-premises clusters to Google Cloud.